bruce-uao/0to50/quick-start.md

 #### From zero to 50 in 30 days

 That's the goal of this guide, to get you to level 50 within the first 30 days of play.
-You've probably finished the initial tutorial where you learned how to build and merge arsenals, build and merge senki, and battle for land.
-You're going to be doing a lot of these activities, but if you're looking for growth and advancement, you will need a focused plan, not randomly poking around your gakuen hoping to stumble into the next level.
+You should have finished the initial tutorial where you learned how to build and merge arsenals, build and merge senki, and battle for land.
+You will be doing a lot of these activities, but if you're looking for growth and advancement, you need a focused plan, not just randomly poking around your gakuen hoping to stumble into the next level.

 The way you progress through the levels is by gaining _experience points_, and there are 3 main activities that gain you experience points: